Fees and Eligibility

 Fee remission is available in accordance with Department for Education (DfE) co-funding rules.

-- ‘Not funded’ – The course costs will be the full DfE listed funded fee for the qualification or, for Community Learning, £12.00 per hour plus any materials / model costs.
+• ‘Not funded’ – The course costs will be the full DfE listed funded fee for the qualification or, for Tailored Learning, £14.00 per hour plus any materials / model costs.

 Provision |